 Defense of DUI/DWI cases”.
 Steve regularly defends those accused of crimes in central Virginia, and is certified as court appointed counsel for misdemeanors, juveniles, and felony cases and as a Guardian Ad Litem for juveniles.

-Steve is currently a faculty member at the Virginia CLE Defense of Serious Traffic Cases seminar where he instructs other lawyers on how to practice in dui, hit and run, reckless driving and other cases, and has taught at the Commonwealth Attorney’s Services Council Spring Institute, the Virginia State Police Academy and the Henrico Police Academy.
+Steve is currently a faculty member at the Virginia CLE Defense of Serious Traffic Cases and DUI Defense seminars where he instructs other lawyers on how to practice in DUI, hit and run, reckless driving and other cases, and has taught at the Commonwealth Attorney’s Services Council Spring Institute, the Virginia State Police Academy and the Henrico Police Academy.

 Born and raised in Burke, Virginia, Steve attended the College of William and Mary with a major in Public Policy.
-He was a member of the student government, serving as Secretary of Finance and a founder of the Mock Trial Team.
 After college, he attended the TC Williams School of Law at the University of Richmond.
 While at Richmond, he was a member of the Trial Advocacy Board, Moot Court Team and the Journal of Law and Public Interest.
 Upon graduation, he was awarded the Trial Advocacy Award from the Virginia Trial Lawyers Association.

 Steve enjoys boating, baseball, hockey and guitar and playing intramural sports with River City Sports and Social Club.